 Features and bonuses

-- International calls: The GoMo plan allows for unlimited international calls to 15 select countries, including Canada, China, France, Hong Kong, India, Indonesia, Ireland, Japan, Malaysia, New Zealand, Singapore, South Korea, Thailand, United Kingdom, and United States.
+- International calls: The Gomo $25 and $35 plans allow for unlimited international calls to 15 select countries, including Canada, China, France, Hong Kong, India, Indonesia, Ireland, Japan, Malaysia, New Zealand, Singapore, South Korea, Thailand, United Kingdom, and United States.

-- Additional data: The GoMo plan allows for 5GB of additional data for $5.
+- Additional data: Gomo plans allow for a 5GB additional data booster for $5.

-- Data rollover: As long as you maintain an active subscription, you have access to a data bank where you can store up to 200GB of unused data.
+- Data rollover: As long as you maintain an active subscription, you have access to a data bank where you can store up to 200GB of unused data on any Gomo plan.

-With GoMo’s focus being simplicity by only offering one plan, there’s only a handful of providers that can be properly compared with it.
+With Gomo’s focus being simplicity, there’s only a handful of providers that can be properly compared with it.
 Some are as follows: